nhtranngoc/mk3-controls/README.md

 ![esp_home_local](https://dl.espressif.com/dl/esp-idf/docs/_static/esp_home_local.gif)

 ### ESP monitor output

+We can set the visor state (on/off, or 0/1) alongside LED brightness.

 In the *Light* page, after we set up the light color and click on the check button, the browser will send a post request to ESP32, and in the console, we just print the color value.